After reading this article, the learner will be able to:

 The importance of the clotting disorder, its prevalence, and considerations for empiric treatment became early topics of discussion.
 At first it was recommended that patients would receive a “clotting workup” after arriving at the hospital.
 But typical clotting parameters such as D-dimer measurements, prothrombin time, and INRs (international normalized ratios) did not appear to be specific enough and often were simply considered to be compatible with a massive inflammatory response, similar to elevated C-reactive protein (CRP) counts and ferritin levels.

-Thanks to recent advances in trauma care, however, the group was able to rapidly consider and turn to the early use of thromboelastography (TEG) as a better test of whole blood clotting in any individual patient (Figure 1).
-Over the past two months, TEG evaluations have shown many COVID-19 patients are indeed hypercoagulable (“hyperclotters”).
+Thanks to recent advances in trauma care, however, the group was able to rapidly consider and turn to the early use of thromboelastography (TEG) as a better test of whole blood clotting in any individual patient.
+Over the past few months TEG evaluations have shown many COVID-19 patients are indeed hypercoagulable (“hyperclotters”).
 This finding was therefore consistent with evolving pathological data reporting widespread microthrombi formation.
 But, at the same time and very notably, TEG has also shown a certain percentage of patients also can be hypocoagulable and thus more prone to bleeding.
-In other cases, the patients my be hypercoagulable, but are also found to have low platelet levels.
+In other cases, the patients may be hypercoagulable but are also found to have low platelet levels.

 Accordingly, empiric anticoagulation or antiplatelet therapies, which are currently performed at many institutions to prevent these clotting complications of COVID-19, could therefore be harmful if a patient is found to be in a hypocoagulable state.
-Using TEG, however, frontline clinicians may be able to create a more individualized approach to ascertain the right therapy for the right patient.
+Using TEG with platelet mapping, however, frontline clinicians may be able to create a more individualized approach to ascertain the right therapy for the right patient.
 If indicated, therapies to prevent clotting can be instituted—and if not, avoided.

-But TEG even provided a better guide to help us achieve best-practice therapies, be it the specific targeted use of antiplatelet interventions (e.g., aspirin) or the use of anticlotting factor medications (e.g., heparins).
+But TEG with platelet mapping also provided an even better guide to help us achieve best-practice therapies, be it the specific targeted use of antiplatelet interventions (e.g., aspirin) or the use of anticlotting factor medications (e.g., heparins).
 In that respect TEG may arise as the single most helpful tool in slowing the formation of thrombi while preventing bleeding in this vulnerable population.
 Unfortunately, to date TEG generally is only available in hospital (and largely trauma center) settings.
 Nevertheless, with this current experience and evolving trauma care practices, it may become a consideration for future prehospital advances.

-While TEG was becoming a breakthrough clinical consideration for the reasons previously described, our experience with it also demonstrated that many COVID-19 patients with TEG abnormalities, be they hyper- or hypocoagulable, had no signs or symptoms of a clotting or bleeding disorder at the time of evaluation or any profound inflammatory complications.
-Many patients with milder to moderate symptoms of the disease, or those who simply had positive tests for COVID-19, are now routinely being managed outside the hospital based on their pulmonary symptoms and signs.
+While TEG with platelet mapping was becoming a breakthrough clinical consideration, our experience with it also demonstrated that many COVID-19 patients with TEG abnormalities, be they hyper- or hypocoagulable, had no signs or symptoms of a clotting or bleeding disorder at the time of evaluation or any profound inflammatory complications.
+Many patients with milder to moderate symptoms, and those who simply had positive tests for COVID-19, are now routinely being managed outside the hospital based on their pulmonary symptoms and signs.
 Therefore, the clotting problem may go unrecognized altogether—or perhaps underappreciated.

 Evolving experience with TEG, clotting parameters, treatment considerations, and ongoing data gathering will help us better understand if antiplatelet therapy with aspirin or clopidogrel or anticoagulant treatment with traditional or low-molecular-weight heparin can change outcomes positively in cases where hypercoagulable states can be identified.
 TEG may be a pivotal test in helping us distinguish the need for such interventions, but for now, as TEG remains an in-hospital tool, it will take careful prehospital assessment to help identify those who may need such a targeted evaluation.